 Place your items in the centre of the parcel and then fill the boxes with cushioning material to absorb shock or restrict movement inside the package.
 For this, you can use bubble wrap, shredded newspaper, polystyrene chips, polyethylene foam, air cushion packaging….. anything, as long as you don’t leave too much empty space between your item and the inside of the box.

 When shipping liquids, containers need to be sealed securely to prevent leakage during transit.
 It’s important to seal the lids on bottles or containers to prevent leakage.
 We recommend that you wrap bottles in impermeable material, surrounded by absorbent material.

 We would suggest that if you do reuse a box then to make sure that you check for dents and creases as the parcel could be damaged as it passes through sorting machinery.
 The best thing to do is to reinforce the parcel with packaging tape before shipping.

 Seal the parcel securely.

-Using packaging tape to seal your shipment is ideal.
-Reinforced packaging tapes for sealing are the best, especially when sending heavier shipments.
+Using strong packaging tape to seal your shipment is ideal.
+Reinforced packaging tapes for sealing parcels are the best, especially when sending heavier shipments.
 We would not recommend using string, duct or masking tape as these materials are easily damaged during transit.

 On irregular shaped parcels such as tubes, make sure to seal the edges at the top and bottom of your package.